 - Atikmdag.sys – ATI Radeon Family developed by AMD for Windows OS which relates to ATI video card’s driver.

-- Dxgmms2.sys – DirectX Graphics MMS associated with Windows 10 Operating System which relates to DirectX drivers.
+- Dxgmms2.sys – DirectX Graphics MMS associated with Windows 10 and 11 Operating System which relates to DirectX drivers.

-By looking at the SYS file, you can learn and identify the problem driver that causes the BSOD issue.
-You can then fix the driver by either updating it or uninstalling and reinstall it.
+By looking at the SYS file, you can identify the problem driver that causes the BSOD issue.
+You can then fix the driver by either updating it or uninstalling and reinstalling it.

-If you have a different sys file that comes with System Thread Exception Not Handled Windows 10 error and you have no idea what it is for, search the entire driver file name on Google to learn which part of your hardware is using the file as its driver.
+If you have a different SYS file that comes with System Thread Exception Not Handled BSOD error and you have no idea what it is for, search the entire driver file name on Google to learn which part of your hardware is using the file as its driver.
 Then, you can fix the issue accordingly.

-If no sys file was shown in the blue screen error, you can try to update all major drivers such as your display driver, network LAN or Wireless adapter driver, sound and audio driver to see if it helps to get rid of the blue screen issue.
+If no SYS file was shown in the blue screen error, you can try to update all major drivers, such as your display driver, network LAN or Wireless adapter driver, sound and audio driver to see if it helps to get rid of the blue screen issue.
 You can also try to run some repair tools such as SFC and DISM via command prompt on Windows Recovery to fix the issue.
-Go to the last paragraph for more info.

-There are several ways to update a device driver in Windows 10.
-The most reliable way would be to search for and download the latest driver from your hardware’s manufacturer websites.
-For example, Nvidia video driver from nvidia.com.
-This would ensure you get the latest driver for your hardware device.
+There are several ways to update a device driver in Windows 10 and 11.
+The most reliable way would be to search for and download the latest driver from your hardware’s manufacturer websites, for example, Nvidia video driver from nvidia com.
+This ensures that you get the latest driver for your hardware device.

-Since most of you would not be able to boot into Windows to perform any driver update, you can force your Windows 10 to boot into safe mode, bypassing the blue screen.
-Read – How to enter safe mode in Windows 10 if your Windows is corrupted.
+Since most users would not be able to boot into Windows to perform any driver update, you can force your Windows 10 or 11 to boot into safe mode, bypassing the blue screen.
+See: How to enter safe mode in Windows 11/10 if your Windows is corrupted.

-When you’re booted into Windows 10 safe mode, follow the steps below to update a device driver through Device Manager.
+When you’re booted into Windows 10 or 11 safe mode, follow the steps below to update a device driver through Device Manager.

 - Search for Device Manager and open it.

-- For example, if the issue is with your graphic driver, in Device Manager, expand Display adapters.
+- For example, if the issue is with your graphics driver, in Device Manager, expand Display adapters.

-- Right-click on your primary graphic card and then select Update driver.
+- Right-click on your primary graphics card and then select Update driver.

-- Click Next to allow Windows 10 to search for and install the correct driver for your video card automatically.
+- Click Next to allow Windows 10 or 11 to search for and install the correct driver for your video card automatically.

 You can also use another computer to manually download the driver installer from the device’s manufacturer website.
 Then, copy the installer to an external storage such as a USB flash drive and open it on your problem computer while it’s booted into Safe Mode.

-If you are getting error with SYS file the irrelevant to any of your hardware, it may be related to your Windows system files.
+If you are getting an error with a SYS file that is irrelevant to any of your hardware, it may be related to your Windows system files.

-If you are getting System Thread Exception Not Handled Dxgmms2.sys error instead, try to run Windows Update to update DirectX 12 on Windows 10 safe mode or visit Download DirectX 12 in Windows 10 64 bit for more info about DirectX 12 download in Windows 10.
+If you are getting the blue screen error with Dxgmms2.sys error instead, try to run Windows Update to update DirectX 12 on Windows 10 or 11 safe mode.